 The loss allowances for non-trade financial assets are based on assumptions about risk of default and expected loss rates.
-The Company uses judgement in making these assumptions and selecting appropriate inputs to the impairment calculation, based on the past payment trends, existing market conditions as well as forward-looking estimates at the end of each reporting period.
+It also requires the Company to assess whether there is a significant increase in credit risk of the non-trade financial asset at the reporting date.
+The Company uses judgement in making these assumptions and selecting appropriate inputs to the impairment calculation, based on the past payment trends, existing market conditions and forward-looking information.